-Evidence of problems created from the development of employment sites and lack of planned parking spaces on the associated land is illustrated by the problems on Manse Lane where residents have problems accessing their homes due to parked cars.
-Heavy Goods Vehicles have difficulty accessing the local trading estate due to the forced narrowing of the road due to parked cars.
+Evidence of problems created from the development of employment sites and lack of associated parking is illustrated by the problems on Manse Lane and Hambleton Grove where residents have problems accessing their homes due to parked cars.
+Heavy Goods Vehicles have difficulty accessing the local trading estate due to parked cars.

-Harrogate Borough Council has identified the need for improved car parking services in Knaresborough, particularly in the area of the train station, as part of its strategic plan and has been in discussions with Network Rail with regard to improving car parking provision on land adjacent to 94-96 High Street/Prospect Terrace.
+Harrogate Borough Council has identified the need for improved car parking services, particularly in the area of the train station, as part of its strategic plan and has been in discussions with Network Rail with regard to improving car parking provision on land adjacent to 94-96 High Street/Prospect Terrace.